30+ smartphone apps you should delete before 2021

 Their goal?
 To share that data about us to advertisers and data brokers, who in turn may sell it to governments or anyone else they want to.
 There are hundreds of popular apps that have been reported to share data with advertisers, marketing firms, or brokers, including dating apps such as Grindr, OkCupid, and Tinder; femtech apps like BabyCenter, Clue, Flo, My Calendar, and Ovia.
 Still others include the makeup app Perfect365, and email apps including Edison Mail, CleanFox, and Slice.

 The above-mentioned apps are by no means the only ones who do this.
-Many such apps are “free” to use, precisely because they make their money from sharing your data.
-While there’s inherently wrong with such a business model, it’s important to be aware of the apps that are sharing data, who they’re sharing it with, and what data of yours they’re sharing.
+Many such apps are “free” to use precisely because they make their money from sharing your data.
+While there’s nothing inherently wrong with such a business model, it’s important to be aware of the apps that are sharing data, who they’re sharing it with, and what data of yours they’re sharing.
 If it’s not acceptable to you, delete ’em.

 Apps that don’t end-to-end encrypt your data